NOAA-EMC/NCEPLIBS-bufr/docs/dx_tables.md

 A <i>mnemonic</i> is a
 descriptive, alphanumeric name for a data value.
+A mnemonic may contain any
+combination of uppercase letters and numbers (or, in certain special cases, a "." character), up to a maximum of 8 characters in length.
+There are 3 basic types of mnemonics:
 * "Table A mnemonics", refer to particular data subset (i.e. report ) types,
 * "Table B mnemonics", refer directly to basic data values,
 * "Table D mnemonics" are